AtB: Ferries and Boat Tariffs

-In January 2011, AtB announced a tender for the Expressboat association Frøya - "Øyrekken" with scheduled traffic start on July 1, 2012.
+In January 2011, AtB announced a tender for the Expressboat association "Frøya - Øyrekken" with scheduled traffic start on July 1, 2012.
 When only one tender had been submitted by April, AtB chose to cancel the entire tender competition.
 In June 2012, all traffic by scheduled boat in Sør-Trøndelag, including traffic in the canceled tender, and county-crossing routes to Nord-Trøndelag and the Kystekspressen to Kristiansund, were tendered in a total of three packages with traffic start on January 1, 2014.
-Package 1 included Dyrøy - Mausundvær - Sula - "Øyrekken", package 2 covered the village route in Osen, while package 3 included the county-crossing routes Trondheim - Vanvikan and Trondheim - Kristiansund.
+Package 1 included Dyrøya - Mausundvær - Sula - "Øyrekken", package 2 covered the village route in Osen Municipality, while package 3 included the county-crossing routes Trondheim - Vanvikan and Trondheim - Kristiansund.
 Initially, the tender was awarded in November 2012 to Boreal Transport Nord, but FosenNamsos Sjø, which had the routes on a concession contract, complained about the decision and accepted that AtB had to reject Boreal's tender, and in February 2013 FosenNamsos Sjø was finally awarded the contract.
 The first ferry tender under the auspices of AtB was announced in June 2013, where package 1 included the ferry link Brekstad-Valset, while package 2 included the connections Dypfest – Tarva and Garten – Storfosna / Garten – Storfosna – Leksa – Værnes.
 Both packages should have a traffic start on 1 January 2015 and apply until 31 December 2024.

 Package 1 was awarded to Norled, while package 2 was awarded to Fosenlinjen.
 Fosenlinjen was able to suspend the award of the contract to Norled on the basis that the margin in relation to their own offer was too small.
 As a result, AtB chose to cancel the tender for package 1 and instead announce it again for a shorter traffic period valid from 1 January 2017 to 31 December 2018.
 This tender was announced in February 2015 and the contract was awarded to Boreal Transport in June of that year.
 Boreal had won the tender based on a solution with one large ferry, but because it wanted a two-ferry solution instead, the contract was canceled just six weeks before the start of traffic, in November 2016, and awarded to Norled instead.
 In February 2016, a new tender for Brekstad-Valset was announced together with Flakk-Rørvik with a contract period from 1 January 2019 to 31 December 2028.
 In June 2016, these contracts were awarded to Fjord1 and FosenNamsos Sjø respectively.
 New ferries were delivered in 2019 for both connections, those are MF Austrått and MF Vestrått for the Brekstad-Valset crossing, and MF Munken and MF Lagatun for the Flakk-Rørvik Connection.